-The mundane exercise of measuring and analyzing marketing performance has gotten a much-needed boost over the past few years, thanks to the development of advanced test-and-learn approaches, attribution modeling, and even marketing mix modeling.
-Advanced marketers with rigorous marketing performance standards must consider advancing their marketing insights by bridging the gap between marketing performance and customer insights.
+The mundane exercise of measuring and analyzing marketing performance has gotten a much-needed boost over the past few years thanks to the development of advanced test and learn approaches, attribution modeling, and, even marketing mix modeling.
+Advanced marketers with rigorous marketing performance standards must consider advancing their marketing insights, by bridging the gap between marketing performance and customer insights.
 In my latest report, I outline what CMOs need to do to revolutionize their insights.

 - Innovate With New Data Sources.
 Companies like Alibaba and Amazon use insights to inform other business decisions beyond marketing planning, using insights to develop product recommendations and personalize marketing content — at scale.
 Take a page from these behemoths’ insights-driven playbooks and embrace insights to drastically change customer interactions.
 Look towards other data sources, like emotion data, to better understand customer perception, intent, and value.
 Emotion is a primary contributor to how a customer will interact with a brand.
 These data sources will help you create a more contextually relevant experience for your customers.

 - Accelerate Your Knowledge To Drive Deeper Customer Understanding.
 CMOs must lean on its Customer insights (CI) professionals for advanced data mining and analytics and bridge the gap between customer insights and marketing insight.
 Customer analytics approaches, like customer segmentation and churn analytics, combined with marketing insights, like ROI performance, will help CMOs target the right customers, across the right channels and content.
 CMOs must embrace AI to achieve this; AI will constantly iterate and increase the speed of insights.